appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls02-the-widgets.md

 ---
-id: ch06-the-widgets
+id: ls02-the-widgets
 title: The Widgets
 ---

-In this chapter we will learn about widgets the basic building blocks of a Flutter app.
+In this lesson we will learn about widgets the basic building blocks of a Flutter app.
 We will learn how to create a widget and how to use it in our app.

 ## Projects